Instawork/hyperview/docs/guide_installation.md

 > yarn ios
 ```

-This will open the iOS simulator and install the demo app in the simulator.
+This will compile and install the demo app in the iOS simulator (first run takes a few minutes).
 It will then start the Expo development server to load the demo app.

 #### Running on an Android Virtual Device